 Vaccines are An Important Part of Beef Cattle Management

-Vaccination is one of the tools livestock producers utilize to keep animals healthy.
+Vaccines are An Important Part of Beef Cattle Management and is a key tool livestock producers utilize to keep animals healthy.
 Maximizing immune response with a good vaccination program raises the threshold for disease challenges, reducing the need for antibiotics and increasing the percentage of calves that stay healthy the rest of their lives.

 Which vaccines to use and when to use them can sometimes be a challenge to figure out, so it is important to work with your herd health veterinarian to develop a total herd health program for your operation.

 Even though good management and biosecurity measures can greatly minimize disease risk, some diseases can still be a threat–spread by wildlife, insects or pathogens that may be ever-present in the environment.
 Leptospirosis, for instance can be carried by deer or other wild animals, rodents or canines urinating in haystacks, or any carrier animal urinating in water sources.
-Many clostridial diseases (blackleg, redwater, blacks disease, malignant edema, or enterotoxemia due to Clostridium perfringens) are not spread by animal to animal contact but by spores in the environment or in the animal’s own digestive tract.
+Many clostridial diseases (blackleg, red water, blacks’ disease, malignant edema, or enterotoxemia due to Clostridium perfringens) are not spread by animal-to-animal contact but by spores in the environment or in the animal’s own digestive tract.
 They cause disease when conditions are just right for the spores to “come to life” and proliferate.
 Which diseases to be concerned about will depend on your location and the risk for exposure or transmission.
+Vaccines are An Important Part of Beef Cattle Management.

 There are two categories—modified-live vaccines and killed vaccines.
 Modified-live typically have two components.
 They have a dry powder in one bottle and a sterile diluent or some other fluid to mix with it, just before you use it.
 “Make sure you mix both of them together.
 Follow label directions because often both components contain an important part of the vaccine.”